 Oklahoma City has arguably the deepest team in the league and heads into the NBA Cup semifinals this weekend after thrashing the Suns by 49 points in the quarterfinals.

 What makes the Thunder even scarier is that they could legitimately control the next few drafts.
-They could have multiple lottery picks next June, including the reeling Clippers’ unprotected pick.
+They have a shot at multiple lottery picks next June, including the reeling Clippers’ unprotected first-rounder.

 Imagine dropping AJ Dybantsa, Darryn Peterson or Cameron Boozer onto this already loaded roster.
 OKC is also owed multiple first-rounders in the 2027 draft as well.